KTH/devops-course/contributions/essay/README.md

 ## Final Submission

 You should make another pull-request which contains your PDF file of the essay.
+The PDF filename should end with ".pdf" and should not include white space or special characters.